Ni-Ar/colabfold_crg/README.md

 ```sh
 qrsh -q gpu
 ```
 and wait until the login access request is processed.
 However if the cards are in use you won't be able to access them.
+You can check the available graphics card details with: `nvidia-smi`

 2. Make sure your Cuda compiler driver is **11.1 or later** (if you don't plan to use a GPU, you can skip this section):